A permanent exhibition by the Venosta Valley Museum in Sluderno is focusing on the subject of the so-called “Swabian Children”

 video : Waalweg paths in Val Venosta

 The museum has also dedicated one section to a highly interesting, buth rather sad subject, the "Schwabenkinder".
 This term is used for the kids of the Val Venosta valley who went to work to Swabia in Germany in summertime, in order to alleviate poverty at home.
-This is an interreg-project of the European Union, project partner is the Regional Museum Landeck at Landeck Castle in Austria.
-Temporary exhibitions complete the offer.
-And how to reach the Venosta Valley Museum?
+And how to reach the VUSEUM?
 It can be found in the village centre, there are some parking possibilities around.
 Furthermore, Sluderno can be reached from Merano by the Val Venosta Railway in about an hour.

 Contact info